The story

 The farm

-A "mine" is an underground channel for the water supply of dwellings.
-It has the advantage of protecting the water from evaporation and dirt brought by the wind.
-At the start of the road, our mine fed two shafts.
-The current well bears the mysterious inscription of "PPE ESPARAA".
+A mine is an underground channel for supplying water to homes.
+It has the advantage of protecting the water from evaporation and dirt brought by the wind (mistral).

-The mine is captured from a larger underground channel running about 10 meters below the RD182.
-The water comes from the Ermitage and Vabre streams.
-To this day, it is still unknown where the water in the main canal ends its course.
+This mine is captured from a larger underground channel running about 10m below the RD182.
+The water comes from the streams of the Ermitage (which feeds the wash houses and fountains of Cucuron) and the Vabre.
+Which flow into the Maderic at the height of Ansouis.

 The name of the Mas